 - How much investment experience do you have (if any)?

-- How you wold react to a number of suggested investment scenarios?
+- How you would react to a number of suggested investment scenarios?

 You are then presented with a recommendation screen like the one below which is based upon how you answered the questionnaire (click to enlarge).

 Overall the portfolio is well diversified across assets globally and certainly isn't US focused which is a criticism that can be directed at its US peer Vanguard in relation to its Lifestrategy funds.
-Wealthsimple use exchange traded funds (ETFs) and low cost mutual funds in order to keep costs low.
+Wealthsimple use exchange-traded funds (ETFs) and low cost mutual funds in order to keep costs low.
 All investments are then regularly managed and rebalanced to ensure the asset mix remains in line with the client's goals.
-So at this point I strongly suggest that you use the Wealthsimple tool, as I have done, to see the portfolio they recommend for you (they run a total of 9 portfolios).
-It takes minutes and there is no obligation on your part because to get to this point you don't even have to give them your email address.

-You can choose to register with Wealthsimple and ultimately have the option to invest in the portfolio via a Wealthsimple Stock and Shares ISA, Junior ISA (which is an exciting and rare option among robo-advisers) or via a general trading account outside of any ISA wrapper.
+With Wealthsimple you have the option to invest in the portfolio via a Wealthsimple Stocks and Shares ISA, Junior ISA (which is an exciting and rare option among robo-advisers), via a pension or via a general trading account outside of any ISA wrapper.

 What products does Wealthsimple offer?

 Wealthsimple offers the usual Stocks and Shares ISA and general account like its peers but more notably it also offers a low cost a Junior ISA account.
-Robo-adviors have been slow or reticent to offer their services via a Junior ISA because of the low annual contribution limits (£4,128 for the 2017/18 tax year).
+Robo-advisors have been slow or reticent to offer their services via a Junior ISA because of the low annual contribution limits, currently £9,000 for the 2021/22 tax year.
 In their race to acquire assets under management they have tended to focus on Stocks and Shares ISAs (with their annual contribution limit of £20,000).
 Also most allow new customers to transfer their existing ISA portfolios across too so they can be managed by the new robo-advisor.
-While most robo-advisers are planning to launch a pension product, a Wealthsimple pension is apparently in the pipeline, only Nutmeg currently offers a pension product so they are dominating that area of the market.
+Wealthsimple now also offers a pension product making it one of the few robo-advisers in the UK to do so.
+The only other robo-advice firms to offer a pension are Wealthify, Nutmeg, Moneyfarm and evestor.

-Given Wealthsimple's lack of a minimum investment threshold the service lends itself perfectly to those looking to invest for their children via a Junior ISA.
-Also transfers into a Junior ISA (or indeed the general investment account or Stocks and Shares ISA) are straightforward and free of charge.
+Given Wealthsimple's lack of a minimum investment threshold, the service lends itself perfectly to those looking to invest for their children via a Junior ISA or wanting to invest smaller sums initially into a pension.
+Also, transfers into a Junior ISA (or indeed the general investment account or Stocks and Shares ISA) are straightforward and free of charge.

 Wealthsimple is one of only a few robo-advisors offering Socially Responsible Investing (SRI).
 This means investing in companies that reach a certain threshold of social responsibility.
 Examples of ETFs used with SRI include companies with low carbon exposure, gender equality in senior leadership and those supporting local initiatives.